-Our work provides a large scale, time-resolved data set of yeast protein expression in response to oxidative stress.
-The protein measurements map directly to a transcriptome study that employed identical conditions (14), describing eight time points over 2 h after diamide treatment.
-Because of the intrinsic bias of mass spectrometry toward high abundance proteins, many transcription factors (of low abundance) are not included, but their roles in the oxidative stress response have been described elsewhere.
+Our work provides a large-scale, time-resolved dataset of yeast protein expression in response to oxidative stress.
+The protein measurements map directly to a transcriptome study which employed identical conditions (14), describing eight time points over two hours after diamide treatment.
+Due to the intrinsic bias of mass spectrometry towards high-abundance proteins, many transcription factors (of low abundance) are not included, but their roles in the oxidative stress response have been described elsewhere.
 Our analyses focus on protein expression changes beyond what can be explained by transcript changes, i.e. we examine the results of translation and protein degradation.

-Overall protein expression changes reflect what is expected from the oxidative stress response: down-regulation of translation (cluster A), up-regulation of oxidoreductases, chaperones (cluster B), the proteasome, and other stress-response proteins (cluster C) (Figs. 1 and 3).
-However, for at least one-third of the genes in the data set, the time-dependent mRNA and protein expression profiles are different from each other (Fig. 1 and supplemental Fig. S7), and mRNA and protein fold changes differ by up to 2 orders of magnitude (data not shown), suggesting extensive regulation at the level of translation and protein degradation.
-Typical stress experiments monitor transcript changes 30-60 min post-treatment.
-Protein concentrations in our data often continue to change until 2 h post-treatment (Fig. 2), an observation to be considered when designing stress experiments.
+Overall protein expression changes reflect what is expected from the oxidative stress response: down-regulation of translation (cluster A), up-regulation of oxidoreductases, chaperones (cluster B), the proteasome, and other stress-response proteins (cluster C) (Figure 1, 3).
+However, for at least one third of the genes in the dataset, the time-dependent mRNA and protein expression profiles are different from each other (Figure 1, Figure S7) and mRNA and protein fold-changes differ by up to two orders of magnitude (not shown), suggesting extensive regulation at the level of translation and protein degradation.
+Typical stress experiments monitor transcript changes 30 to 60 min post treatment.
+Protein concentrations in our data often continue to change until two hours post treatment (Figure 2) - an observation to be considered when designing stress experiments.

-Integrating the mRNA and protein expression profiles with features of translation and protein degradation (Table I), we predicted membership in regulatory clusters for 41% of the proteins in the core data set (270 of 651) with 0.66 to 0.88 area under the curve, i.e. the probability that the classifier will rank a random positive instance higher than a random negative instance (Table II).
-Predictive features focused on translation and protein degradation, because we did not aim to explain changes in transcription.
-However, many of the features likely play a role in both transcript and protein expression regulation.
+Integrating the mRNA and protein expression profiles with features of translation and protein degradation (Table 1), we predicted membership in regulatory clusters for 41% of the proteins in the core dataset (270/651) with 0.66 to 0.88 AUC, i.e. the probability that the classifier will rank a random positive instance higher than a random negative instance (Table 2).
+Predictive features focused on translation and protein degradation, as we did not aim to explain changes in transcription.
+However, many of the features likely play a role both in transcript and protein expression regulation.

-The 17 most predictive features included protein stability (measured as the presence of unstructured loops), RNA secondary structures in the 5',3'-UTR, and the coding sequence (measured as double-strandedness), general mRNA half-life and translation efficiency under unperturbed conditions, and binding of the RNA-binding proteins Lhp1 and Khd1 (Table II).
+The 17 most predictive features included protein stability (measured as the presence of unstructured loops), RNA secondary structures in the 5', 3' UTR and the coding sequence (measured as double-strandedness), general mRNA half-life and translation efficiency under unperturbed conditions, and binding of the RNA-binding proteins Lhp1 and Khd1 (Table 2).
 Changes in translation efficiency in response to menadione (30), but not hydrogen peroxide (16), were predictive of cluster membership, suggesting similarity between the diamide and menadione response.
-Interestingly, the predictive features did not include the 50 chaperones for which target data are available (85), suggesting that they have only a minor role in targeted protein expression regulation.
-This observation may change with future, more complete chaperone data sets.
+Interestingly, the predictive features did not include the 50 chaperones for which target data is available (85), suggesting that they have only a minor role in targeted protein expression regulation.
+This observation may change with future, more complete chaperone datasets.

-Although much previous work has demonstrated general down-regulation of translation and translation regulators, e.g. phosphorylation of translation initiation factors (86), there is much less information on the specific effects of translational regulation during stress.
-Our data set resolves some of the discrepancies between mRNA expression and protein activity, and we provide hints for some regulatory mechanisms.
-The proteomics measurements are sensitive enough to describe the detailed dynamics of protein concentration changes that have been missed by transcriptome analysis, for example the temporary decrease in concentrations of reactive cysteine-containing proteins such subunits of the 20 S proteasome.
+While much previous work has demonstrated general down-regulation of translation and translation regulators, e.g. phosphorylation of translation initiation factors (86), there is much less information on the specific effects of translational regulation during stress.
+Our dataset resolves some of the discrepancies between mRNA expression and protein activity, and we provide hints for some regulatory mechanisms.
+The proteomics measurements are sensitive enough to describe the detailed dynamics of protein concentration changes that have been missed by transcriptome analysis, for example the temporary decrease in concentrations of reactive cysteine-containing proteins such subunits of the 20S proteasome.